bgpkit/monocle/ARCHITECTURE.md

 # Monocle Architecture

-This document describes the architecture of the `monocle` project: a BGP information toolkit that can be used as both a Rust library and a command-line application.
+This document describes the architecture of the `monocle` project: a BGP information toolkit that can be used as both a Rust library, a command-line application, and a WebSocket server.

 ## Goals and Design Principles